google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 ## Instruction counting (--linux_perf_instr) ##

 This mode tries to maximize the number of instructions taken during each process iteration.
+The counters will be taken from the Linux perf subsystems.
+Intel, AMD and even other CPU architectures are supported for this mode.

 ```
 $ honggfuzz --linux_perf_instr -f IN/ -F 2500 -q -- /usr/bin/xmllint -format ___FILE___